E-mail message circulated at a big New York law firm recently:

 4 : of the same class, type, or sort <other such clinics throughout the state>

 5 : not specified [e.g., I gather, <got it from such and such a person>];

 2 : someone or something stated, implied, or exemplified <such was the result>

 3 : someone or something similar : similar persons or things <tin and glass and such>.

 In connection with which it gives this helpful illustration:

 : intrinsically considered : in itself <as such the gift was worth little>

 3. Doesn’t it seem a bit presumptuous to put a request and thanks in the same memo?
 The writer doesn’t even say, “Thank you in advance,” as a way of expressing confidence that the recipient will cheerfully comply with the request.
 The fact, though, is that Americans have reduced “Thank you” in this context to a meaningless cordiality like “Yours truly”.
-The writer isn’t thanking anybody at all: he’s merely signing off in a manner that vaguely indicates good will towards the reader.
+The writer isn’t thanking anybody at all: she or he’s merely signing off in a manner that vaguely indicates good will towards the reader.